MileHacker Logo

 Israel Railways offers modern, comfortable double-deck coaches for inter-urban travel.

-Efficient and reliable for connecting major cities.
+Efficient and reliable for establishing a connection major cities.

 General Driving Tips